 Directives

 The Directive Engine is a prompt preprocessor that resolves special syntax into enriched context before the LLM sees the prompt.
-It enables any model — including small, local LLMs without native tool-calling support — to leverage Sagewai's full infrastructure: Context Engine, Memory, Tools, MCP connectors, and cross-agent delegation.
+Enable it on any agent with directives=True to use @context, @memory, @agent, /tool, and #model sigils in your prompts.
+This lets any model — including small, local LLMs without native tool-calling support — access Sagewai's Context Engine, Memory, MCP connectors, and cross-agent delegation.

 Why Directives?

-Most LLM frameworks require native function-calling support for tool use.
-This locks out smaller open-source models.
-The Directive Engine solves this by resolving all external references at prompt time, injecting the results as text context.
+Most LLM frameworks require native function-calling support for tool use, which excludes smaller open-source models.
+The Directive Engine sidesteps this by resolving all external references at prompt time and injecting the results as plain text.
 The LLM only needs to understand natural language.

-For large models (GPT-4o, Claude), directives provide a convenient shorthand for pulling in context.
-For small models (Phi-3, Llama 3.1 7B, CodeLlama), directives are essential — they enable capabilities these models cannot access natively.
+For large models (GPT-4o, Claude), directives are a shorthand for pulling in context without writing retrieval code.
+For small models (Phi-3, Llama 3.1 7B, CodeLlama), they provide capabilities those models cannot reach on their own.

 Quick Start